 While buyer sentiment has improved substantially, the realisation of risks associated with high supply areas including price movements, constructions defects, and now high vacancy rates, make these properties, that are generally bought by investors, a higher-risk endeavour.

 In recent years Melbourne has been the top destination for migrants, while interstate migration has also seen a net inflow to the state of Victoria.
-Internal migration swung away from Victoria due to the state's lockdown policies, while the uncertainty surrounding external migration substantially increases the risk in the rental apartment segment, particularly in high-supply areas.
+Internal migration swung away from Victoria due to the state's lockdown policies and related pressures, while the uncertainty surrounding external migration substantially increases the risk in the rental apartment segment, particularly in high-supply areas.
 The risks associated with these areas is likely to be mitigated over time with increased population.

 Vacancy rates have noticeably increased in some areas, such as in inner-Melbourne, increasing the serviceability risk, particularly for highly leveraged investors relying on rental income and taxation planning to service their mortgage payments.
-The following SA4 areas have experienced large drops in rent: Melbourne – Inner, Melbourne – Inner East and Mornington Peninsula.
+According to SQM Research, vacancy rates for Melbourne reached 4.4 per cent in March 2021.
+In addition, unit rents in Melbourne have fallen -8.2 per cent since March 2020.
+The following SA4 areas have experienced large drops in rent: Melbourne – Inner, Melbourne – Inner East and Melbourne – Inner South.
 Mortgage arrears in these high-supply areas should be closely monitored.